-Take a ride from the 10,000 foot summit of Haleakala National Park, and experience the longest downhill bike tour anywhere in the world!
+Take a ride to the 10,000 foot summit of Haleakala National Park, and experience the longest downhill bike tour anywhere in the world!
 As you cruise down, you will have panoramic views into the crater.
-You will start just outside the park boundary at an elevation of 6700 feet, and then cover the 26 miles to the ocean in Paia.
-There is a sunrise tour with a middle of the night pickup and a day tour which starts with a pickup around 7am.
+You will start just outside the park boundary at an elevation of 6500 feet, and then cover the 26 miles to the ocean in Paia.
+There is a Summit Sunrise tour and a less-expensive Sunrise from 6500 Feet option.
+Both include the same length of biking.

 Spend the day riding through an actual working cattle ranch.
 Mendes Ranch is nestled in the heart of West Maui.
 You will descend upon crashing waves overlooking pristine shorelines.
 At the end of the morning ride (or the beginning of the afternoon ride) you may enjoy a western-style open pit BBQ with Alan Mendes’ own marinated “Azeka-style” ribs, generous portions of rice, baked beans, potato salad, gourmet cookies, and more for an additional cost.
 Mendes Ranch offers two different tour times.